Tuasco/CTS/README.md

 But hang on a second !

 We can't shutdown, the root inode number isn't 2, we have one more link to it that what we can count, someone said we're in prison.
 That's right !
 A chroot jail !
 But what about that python script ?
 The user wins if he can use the script to break out of the jail and shutdown his PC.

+## Bypass a level
+If you choose not to pass a level the regular way, you can always bypass it (cheater).
+You need to write *1* in a file named `.PASS` in the same directory as the level you chose to override.